Board Members

 Owner of a Private firm of Translation and Interpretation, Immigrants and Refugees Advocate.
 I have been with Clifton Mosque since 1991 and currently a volunteer, Vice-Chair of the Social Services Committee.
 I have also served, for the past few years, as member-volunteer of the (Ramadan) Iftar dinner committee.
 I am married and a father of five.

-Samir Chandiwala, is a graduate of the Georgia Institute of Technology with a degree in Chemical Engineering and twenty plus years of professional experience at Procter & Gamble where he is currently a Data Science Director .
+Samir Chandiwala, is a graduate of the Georgia Institute of Technology with a degree in Chemical Engineering and over twenty years of professional experience at Procter & Gamble where he is currently a Data Science Director .
 Samir was born in California and spent most of his formative years in the southeast states.
 He was on the board of the masjid in Augusta, Georgia for several years before moving to Cincinnati.
 He has been in Cincinnati since 2007 and has been active in the Islamic community first in West Chester, where he used to live and now in Clifton.
-He has been living with his wife Sarah Taufique and son Zayd in the neighborhood of Clifton mosque for the past five years and has been the chair of the education committee for the past three years.
-Samir loves attending community events and classes at Clifton Mosque.
-He loves the welcoming warmth of the mosque and hopes to continue the beautiful work of Clifton mosque.
+Samir has been on the Board as secretary the last four years and led some education events.
+Samir loves attending community events and classes at Clifton Mosque and the welcoming warmth of the Clifton community.

 A daughter of immigrants, Tala Mohammad Ali grew up in inner-city Cincinnati, attended CPS K-12, and identifies as a proud Cincinnatian.
 She has now served as the Muslim Chaplain and facilitator of service, justice, and interfaith immersion programming at Xavier University for over 7 years.
 Tala is also an active member of the national Association of Muslim Chaplains and Association for Chaplaincy and Spiritual Life in Higher Education.
 She has actively worked with Interfaith America and annually leads students on a delegation to their national conference in Chicago.
 Tala was recognized by the YWCA as a Rising Star and completed the Rising Star Leadership Program in 2022, which “equips high-performing women to become equity leaders… and prepares participants for non-profit board service.”
 She was also a founding board member of CAIR-OH-Cincinnati for 7 years, working to hire its first executive director and establish the first Cincinnati CAIR office.